Empirical Bayes Estimation in Heterogeneous Coefficient Panel Models: Monte Carlo Experiments

 Let $\hat{\varepsilon}_i = \hat{\Tau}_i - \Tau_i$ denote the estimation error for unit $i$, where $\tau_i$ is one of the model parameters, or the one step ahead prediction.
 For each method and replication, we compute

 Additionally, a measure of predictability, denoted by R$^2$, is computed as one minus the ratio of the mean squared prediction error to the sample variance of $Y_{i T+1}$.

 Table~\ref{tab:MC-HIVD-HIVDR} reports results for the HIVD model and its restricted variant.
 In both designs, the oracle estimator achieves the lowest estimation error, but the EB estimator improves upon the individual MLE with uniformly smaller RMSE across all parameters.
 The gains are particularly pronounced for $\rho_i$.
-In line with this theoretical prediction, the gains from EB are even larger in the restricted HIVD design, where the prior for $\rho_i$ is more informative.
+The gains from EB are even larger in the restricted HIVD design, where the prior for $\rho_i$ is more informative.
 Most of the RMSEs of the EB estimator are within 10\% of those of the oracle.

 Table~\ref{tab:MC-HIVDX} presents the results for the HIVDX model.
 Similarly to Table~\ref{tab:MC-HIVD-HIVDR}, the EB estimator outperforms the individual MLE across all parameters.
 For both $a_i$ and $b_i$, the EB method achieves MSEs that are approximately 55\% of those of the MLE.
 The EB estimator substantially reduces the MSE for $\rho_i$ as well, primarily attributable to bias reduction.
 It is interesting to note that the Monte Carlo results for the bias of the MLE of $\rho_i$ echo the pattern observed in the empirical application in Section~\ref{sec:empirical}.
 In terms of out-of-sample prediction accuracy, R$^2$ increases from 0.591 for the MLE to 0.662 for EB.